MariaThomasson/maria-final-project/README.md

-# Project Auth
+# Maria Final Project

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+  This website was built by Maria Thomasson as my final project at the Technigo coding bootcamp.
+The project is a combination between school and my new job and aims to create value to our customers showing an integration between Qlik charts and webpages and how you can style them.

 ## The problem